 Well, the moment of truth has arrived, on this day the adventurers will have a lot of time to meditate as they advance with the walk, but do not worry, all this effort is worth it, I assure you.

-Then after having lunch the adventurers continue with the walk, observing a more pronounced jungle and the weather begins to change, giving us a warning that the Lost City is near.
+Then after having lunch the adventurers continue with the walk, observing a more pronounced jungle and the weather begins to change, giving us a warning that the Lost City of Teyuna is near.

-This section of the trail lasts approximately 4 hours and in my opinion it is the segment of the route that is most demanding since at this point the body begins to feel physical exhaustion, well the adventurers reach the Camp Paso Lorenzo and you begin to feel a cold that tells us that we are very close to our goal.
+This section of the trail lasts approximately 4 hours and in my opinion it is the segment of the route that is most demanding since at this point the body begins to feel physical exhaustion, well the adventurers reach the Paso Lorenzo Camp and we start to feel a cold that tells us that we are very close to our goal.

 In this Camp, travelers find accommodation and can enjoy a well-deserved rest.